 Do not go through divorce alone.
 Attorney Buxton is an experienced family law attorney and a certified mediator.
 She is based in Pepperell and works with clients throughout Central Massachusetts, Merrimack Valley, Lowell and Greater Boston on a wide range of family law cases.
 The laws regarding divorce, alimony and custody are complex and Massachusetts has seen significant changes in recent years, making it important to find an attorney who specializes in this area to guide you to the best result for your future.
-Attorney Buxton offers expertise in:
+Attorney Buxton offers expertise in these areas:

 - Child Support